mattcone/markdown-guide/_getting-started/whats-markdown-good-for.md

 If you send a lot of email and you're tired of the formatting controls available on most email provider websites, you'll be happy to learn there's an easy way to write email messages using Markdown.
 [Markdown Here](/tools/markdown-here/) is a free and open-source browser extension that converts Markdown-formatted text into HTML that's ready to send.

+### Collaboration

+Collaboration and team messaging applications are a popular way of communicating with coworkers and friends at work and home.
+These applications don't utilize all of Markdown's features, but the features they do provide are fairly useful.
+For example, the ability to bold and italicize text without using the WYSIWYG interface is pretty handy.
+[Slack](/tools/slack/), [Discord](/tools/discord/), and [Mattermost](/tools/mattermost/) are all good collaboration applications.

 ### Documentation

 Markdown is a natural fit for technical documentation.
 Companies like GitHub are increasingly switching to Markdown for their documentation — check out their [blog post](https://github.com/blog/1939-how-github-uses-github-to-document-github) about how they migrated their Markdown-formatted documentation to [Jekyll](/tools/jekyll/).
 If you write documentation for a product or service, take a look at these handy tools: